Table of Contents

 However, if the theme isn’t the culprit, you can revert back to the theme you had previously.

-Firewalls are among the most significant WordPress security techniques.
+Setting up a WordPress firewall is among the most significant security techniques.
 But they can sometimes be overzealous and may erroneously block certain actions or API requests.
 That causes issues like the invalid JSON response.

 So to fix the invalid JSON error in WordPress, disable the security firewall temporarily.